 Key insights from PIRLS 2016 Northern Ireland – What the evidence shows

-This key insights briefing summarises three recent reports that use information from the PIRLS 2016 study in Northern Ireland, and other ILSA data to explore:
+This key insights briefing summarises three recent reports that use information from the PIRLS 2016 study in Northern Ireland, and other ILSA data to explore the following areas:

 - What can Northern Ireland learn from participation in international studies?

-- The differences between urban and rural schools in Northern Ireland
+- Differences between urban and rural schools in Northern Ireland

-- The levels of parental engagement in the learning of children in Northern Ireland
+- Parental engagement in their children’s learning in Northern Ireland